 In the cases of sexual exploitation in 2010 that led to a conviction at least partly for human trafficking and in which at least a partially unconditional prison sentence was imposed, the average length of the unconditional prison sentence was approximately 1.8 years.
 The average in cases of other forms of exploitation was roughly four months shorter.
-It should be noted that the sentences in cases of sexual exploitation cannot be properly compared with the sentences in cases involving other forms of exploitation, mainly because other offences, apart from human trafficking, for which convictions are handed down in cases of other forms of exploitation.
+It should be noted that the sentences in cases of sexual exploitation cannot be properly compared with the sentences in cases involving other forms of exploitation, mainly because other offences, apart from human trafficking, for which convictions are handed down in cases of other forms of exploitation, differ in nature and scale from the other offences found to have been proved in cases of sexual exploitation.
 The average length of the unconditional part of the prison sentence imposed in cases involving sexual exploitation was fractionally higher in 2010 than in 2007.
-If only human trafficking in relation to sexual exploitation was declared proven - with the exception of the cases where the conviction was related only to Article 273f (1)(3) DCC - the length of the unconditional part of the orditional part of the sentence (approximately 1.3 years) was on average almost 18 months shorter than if convictions were handed down for other offences in addition to human trafficking (approximately 2.7 years).
+If only human trafficking in relation to sexual exploitation was declared proven - with the exception of the cases where the conviction was related only to Article 273f (1)(3) DCC - the length of the unconditional part of the sentence (approximately 1.3 years) was on average almost 18 months shorter than if convictions were handed down for other offences in addition to human trafficking (approximately 2.7 years).